Kydonia: Late Antiquity

 The name is preserved in the Metropolis of Kydonia and Apokoronas, which was established in 1962.
 Today's archaeological recoveries from the ancient city of Kydonia are largely stored in the Chania Archaeological Museum in present-day Chania.

-Location

-Ancient authors indicate the position of Kydonia in the western part of Crete, facing the Peloponnese.
-Strabo had calculated its distance from other cities of Crete.
+Identification

-The exact location of Kydonia was not understood until Robert Pashley worked it out based solely on ancient historical literature, without any archaeological recovery; John Pendlebury also identified Chania with ancient Kydonia.
+The exact location of Kydonia was not understood until Robert Pashley worked it out based solely on ancient historical literature without any archaeological recovery.
+John Pendlebury also identified Chania with ancient Kydonia.
+Ancient authors suggest that Kydonia was located in western Crete, facing the Peloponnese.
+Strabo calculated its distance from other cities of Crete.

 Necropolis

 Since Kydonia was inhabited for centuries, the necropolis of the city is quite extended and includes graveyards from all periods.
 It lies below the modern city of Chania.
-Burial types that have been found are: chamber tombs, cist graves and loculus tombs.
+Burial types that have been found include chamber tombs, cist graves, and loculus tombs.